-Making cannabis oil at home involves a few steps to ensure you extract the cannabinoids and other beneficial plant compounds properly and infuse them into the carrier oil of your choice.
+Making cannabis oil at home involves a few key steps to extract cannabinoids from the plant and infuse them into the carrier oil of your choice.
+While the process itself is relatively straightforward, how each step is handled can influence the final result.

 Ingredients